 Arizona

-All Voting is Local Action Arizona advocates to protect the right to vote for all Arizona voters, fighting for pro-voter legislation and against restrictive voter suppression laws and election administration policies that threaten free, fair, and secure elections, including attacks on early voting, pushes for hand counts, and bans on voter centers, which would return the state back to precinct voting.
-AVL Action Arizona also works to expand access to the ballot for Native American voters and voters whose primary language is not English.
+All Voting is Local Action Arizona advocates to protect the right to vote for all Arizona voters, fighting for pro-voter legislation and against restrictive voter suppression laws that threaten free, fair, and accessible elections.
+Some of the assaults on voting rights AVL Action AZ faces in the state include attacks on early voting, pushes for hand counts, and bans on voter centers, which would return the state back to precinct-only voting, directly impacting voters who need the flexibility to be able to vote at any polling place in their county.
+AVL Action AZ also works to expand access to the ballot for Native American voters and voters whose primary language is not English.

 Florida

-All Voting is Local Action Florida works to stop anti-voter legislation and policies from being enacted while supporting measures and policies that improve access to the ballot box for all.
-AVL Action Florida fights to protect vote by mail, increase language access, and stop voter intimidation tactics such as “election police” units.
+All Voting is Local Action Florida works to prevent anti-voter legislation and policies from being enacted while supporting measures and policies that improve access to the ballot box for all.
+AVL Action FL fights to protect vote-by-mail, promote increased language access, and prevent voter intimidation tactics, including the deployment of election police units.

 Georgia

-In the summer of 2023, AVL Action Georgia played a pivotal role in preventing one of the state’s most prolific vote challengers from being appointed to the election board of Fulton County – the state’s most populous county.
-The potential appointee is a well-known anti-voter extremist who has baselessly challenged the eligibility of more than 9,000 Georgia voters and has aided in the development of EagleAI, a voter information database backed by conspiracy theorists.
-The AVL Action Georgia team repeatedly testified against his nomination, often being the only voice in the room speaking in opposition, and sent memos outlining his history of unfounded voter challenges to the board of commissioners.
-Ultimately, his nomination failed.
+In May 2025, AVL Action GA played a pivotal role in the rejection of two prominent election deniers being appointed to the Fulton County election board, the state’s most populous county.
+One of the rejected appointees, Julie Adams, who served on the board in 2024, refused to certify Fulton County primary election results that year.
+The other rejected appointee, Jason Frazier, is a well-known anti-voter extremist who has baselessly challenged the eligibility of more than 9,000 Georgia voters and has aided in the development of EagleAI, a voter information database backed by conspiracy theorists.
+AVL Action GA repeatedly testified against his nomination, often being one of the only voices in the room speaking in opposition, and sent memos outlining his history of unfounded voter challenges to the board of commissioners.
+Ultimately, his nomination failed, but efforts to reverse this are underway.

 Michigan